 In the Rocky Mountains, columbines can grow at elevations as high as 9,000 feet, or almost to the timberline.
 Because they can grow at such high elevations, they are symbols of aspiration.
-With their pointed, star-like outer petals, the columbine reminds you to keep going and reach for the stars.
+With their pointed, star-like outer petals, the columbine reminds you to keep reaching for the stars.

-However, the Fool card in the tarot has deeper meanings than senselessness.
-While the image of the Fool in the tarot is one of a seemingly careless young man with his head in the clouds about to walk off of a cliff, he a little dog beside him.
+However, The Fool card in the tarot has deeper meanings than senselessness.
+While the image of the fool in the tarot is one of a seemingly careless young man with his head in the clouds about to walk off of a cliff, he has a little dog beside him.
 This dog serves as his protector, warning him so he doesn’t make a mistake.
-While the Fool has his head in the clouds, he is protected.
+Even though the fool is a dreamer with his head in the clouds, he is protected.

-Like the Fool, the columbine is a symbol for the thrill-seekers among us – those believe that if you’re not living on the edge, you’re simply not living.
+Like the fool, the columbine is a symbol for the thrill-seekers among us – those who believe that if you’re not living on the edge, you’re just not living.

 Just as the columbine is a symbol of risk-taking, it’s also a symbol of faith, as in taking a leap of faith.
 As an alpine flower, the columbine is associated with spiritual ascension.
-For many of us, concepts that are not scientifically proven or rooted in the material world can make us feel uncomfortable.
-The columbine reminds us that there is far more going on than what we see and feel in the material world.
+For many of us, concepts that are not scientifically proven or which are not rooted in the material world can make us feel uncomfortable.
+The columbine reminds us that there is far more going on than what we see and feel in the physical realm.
 Like a mountain goat who confidently scales steep terrain without losing his footing, your faith can keep you going despite doubts and despite all odds.